SebastianACarrasco/Software-Methodology/README.md

 add-in costs $0.30.
 The price increase for the next size is $0.40.
 For example, the price increase for a Grande is
 $0.80, therefore a Grande black coffee is $2.49, and a Grande coffee with cream and syrup would be $3.09.

+## Project 5
+Develop an Android app based on the requirements of Project 4.
+You must meet all the functional requirements stated in Project 4 description, excluding the Export of store orders.